HOLISTIC GUIDING PRINCIPLeS

 - True healing impacts the world around you.
 Our work with you centers on helping you get your life back.
 When you do, we suspect those around you will experience some form of healing as well, inspired by you.
 And hey — we’re inspired by you too!
 To show you how much that’s true, we donate a percentage of your counseling fees to local and national organizations with a mission that is consistent with our own, rather than spend that money or traditional marketing or advertising.

-(If you’d like to see our efforts specific to help aide communities impacted by racial tensions, please click here.)
+(If you’d like to see just our efforts specific to engaging communities impacted by racial tensions, please click here.)

 501(c)(3) Organizations We Partner With: